CharlyReux/evolvable-by-design-tutorial/README.md

 - `x-type`: which helps to define an item.
 - `x-relation`: that is defined only in links descriptors, and that is used to check for existing links between endpoints.

-If those aren't really clear for now, they should make more sense by the end of this tutorial.

-We can change our implementation to leverage it and make our component *Evolvable-By-Design*:
+This implementation can be changed to leverage the openAPI descriptors and make the component *Evolvable-By-Design*:

 ```jsx
 const DELETE_SEMANTICS = 'http://myVoc.org/vocab#rel/deleteCard'